 - Base value (2016) = 100

 - 2017 value of Index = 107.4

-- Stock market indices provide a historical comparison of performance which can be used to compare against other instruments like real estate, gold, commodities etc.
+- Stock market indices provide a historical comparison of performance.
+This allows comparison against other instruments like real estate, gold, commodities etc.

-- These indices are often used as a benchmark against which mutual funds are compared.
-E.g. large cap funds often use the NIFTY 50 Index as their performance benchmark
+- These indices serve as benchmarks against which mutual funds are compared.
+E.g. large cap funds often use the NIFTY 50 Index as their performance benchmark.

-- Indices aid in the development of a number of financial products such as Index Funds, Index Futures, Index Options etc. Infact, the NIFTY 50 Index is the largest financial product in India which includes exchange-traded funds (onshore and offshore), exchange-traded futures and options and OTC derivatives (mostly offshore).
+- Indices aid in the development of a number of financial products such as Index Funds, Index Futures, Index Options etc. Infact, the NIFTY 50 Index is the largest financial product in India.
+This includes exchange-traded funds (onshore and offshore), exchange-traded futures and options and OTC derivatives (mostly offshore).
 The NIFTY 50 is the world’s most actively traded contract.

 Index Composition Changes Periodically